 Staff must not befriend pupils on social network sites and must not befriend parents or expupils.
 They should not discuss information about the school on such sites as this could compromise confidentiality.
 Nor should they detail any information which might lead to the identification of a pupil (past or present) at the school.
-Detailed information can be found in the E-safety policy which is soon to be updated
+Detailed information can be found in the E-safety policy.

-Photography, Videos and other Creative Arts.
+Photography, Videos and other Creative Arts